Cedar Rapids Divorce Lawyer

 What should I expect at mediation?

 Mediation is a neutral meeting between the involved parties and a mediator at the mediator’s office or at a mutually agreed upon location.
 Mediation is required in the Sixth Judicial District, which includes Linn, Johnson, Jones, Iowa, Benton, and Tama counties.
-The purpose of mediation is to facilitate a settlement in divorce and custody cases, and to find areas of agreement between the parties.
+The purpose of mediation is to facilitate a settlement in divorce cases, and to find areas of agreement between the parties.

 Any agreement reached during mediation is non-binding, however, agreements can be used by attorneys to draft final documents.
 At mediation, you can expect to be in separate rooms with the mediator going back and forth between the parties.
 This is referred to as caucus-style mediation.
 If the parties wish, they may be in the same room.